Social statutes of the Association of relatives of people suffering from Alzheimer’s disease and other mental illnesses of Galicia

 Article 4.- The address of the Association will be, for all purposes, Avenida Martínez Garrido, number 21- Interior, 36205.
 Vigo (Pontevedra).

 The address could be changed by agreement of the General Assembly.

-Article 5.- The territorial scope of the Association will be the Spanish province of Pontevedra.
+Article 5.- The territorial scope of the Association will be the Spanish community of Galicia.